softwaremill/sttp/generated-docs/out/json.md

 Adding support for JSON (or other format) bodies in requests/responses is a matter of providing a [body serializer](requests/body.md) and/or a [response body specification](responses/body.md).
 Both are quite straightforward to implement, so integrating with your favorite JSON library shouldn't be a problem.
 However, there are some integrations available out-of-the-box.

 Each integration is available as an import, which brings the implicit `BodySerializer`s and `asJson` methods into scope.
-Alternatively, these values are grouped intro traits (e.g. `sttp.client.circe.SttpCirceApi`), which can be extended to group multiple integrations in one object, and thus reduce the number of necessary imports.
+Alternatively, these values are grouped intro traits (e.g. `sttp.client3.circe.SttpCirceApi`), which can be extended to group multiple integrations in one object, and thus reduce the number of necessary imports.

 The following variants of `asJson` methods are available: